-The power of thought and ideas, Why wouldn't I be able to tour Barnes & Noble with my artwork like authors with their books? is what I asked myself as I was sitting the Barnes & Noble café on 82nd St. Barnes & Noble is like Toys R Us to a child.
+The power of thoughts and ideas, Why wouldn't I be able to tour Barnes & Noble with my artwork like authors with their books? is what I asked myself as I was sitting at the Barnes & Noble café on 82nd St. To me, Barnes & Noble is like Toys R Us to a child.
 The amount of life and knowledge in a book store always amazes me.
 Feeling this way about the location made it hard for me to think how my idea would not work.
 Within three months I formulated my idea into a proposal and arranged a meeting with Barnes & Noble community relations manager.
 The idea was welcomed and the date was set!, November 4, 2002 at the Yonkers, Central Avenue location.